KMKfw/kmk_firmware/docs/en/boot.md

 #### `six_axis`
-Enable a HID endpoint for a six-axis spacemouse and change the VID/PID to a SpaceMouse Compact.
+Enable a HID endpoint for a six-axis spacemouse (with range +/-500) and change the VID/PID to a SpaceMouse Compact.
-Use `from kmk.keys import SM` to move translational (XYZ) and rotational (ABC) in the range +/-500, such as `SM.A.move(keyboard, 400)`.

 #### `storage`
 Disable storage if you don't want your computer to go "there's a new thumb drive